Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/README.md

-# Azure IoT Hub Device Provisioning Service client library for Python
+# Azure IoT Device Provisioning client library for Python

 The IoT Hub Device Provisioning Service (DPS) is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention, allowing customers to provision millions of devices in a secure and scalable manner.